Eliminating the Hidden Cost of Zone Management in ZNS SSDs: Evaluation

 \Paragraph{RocksDB with ZenFS} ZenFS integrates with RocksDB using a zone-based interface and assigns files based on write lifetime hints.
 If no matching zone is available, it allocates a new one.
-When open/active zone limits are hit, ZenFS issues a \texttt{FINISH}, based on a configurable threshold (e.g., 10\% remaining space).
+When open/active zone limits are hit, ZenFS issues a \texttt{FINISH}, based on a configurable \texttt{FINISH} threshold (e.g., 10\% remaining space).
+Throughout the rest of the paper we express \texttt{FINISH} threshold in terms of occupancy.
+A \texttt{FINISH} threshold of 10\% corresponds to 90\% zone occupancy.
 If this threshold is not met, ZenFS delays \texttt{FINISH} by relaxing lifetime matching.
 Mixing different lifetimes in one zone increases space amplification, since zones are only reset once all data is invalidated.

 \Paragraph{Evaluation Metrics} We measure (i)~\textit{device-level write amplification}, (ii)~\textit{space amplification}, (iii)~\textit{wear}, and (iv)~\textit{interference}.

 \SubParagraphno{Device-level write amplification} quantifies the additional writes introduced by the device: \( \text{DLWA} = (W_h + W_d) / W_h \), where \( W_h \) is host-issued writes and \( W_d \) is device-issued writes.